 Historical incidence data for Influenza \cite{Frost1919-ji}, Measles \cite{Groendyke2010-wh}, SARS \cite{Lipsitch2003-gy} and Smallpox \cite{Gani2001-nd} have been extensively used in validating renewal equation frameworks \cite{Cori2013}.
-We fit integral equations using the Bellman--Harris process.
+We fit an integral equation for the Bellman--Harris process.
 We work with $G^\tau(\cdot) = G(\cdot)$ that does not depend on $\tau$.
-As demonstrated in Section \ref{sec:consistency}, the respective integral equations agree at the level of discretisations with the common renewal equation ubiquitously used in the modelling of incidence \cite{Cori2013}.
+As demonstrated in Section \ref{sec:consistency}, the corresponding integral equation agrees with the common renewal equation ubiquitously used in the modelling of incidence \cite{Cori2013}.

-To estimate the case reproduction number $\mathcal{R}(t)$, we first introduce probabilistic models for the functions $R(\cdot)$ (Bellman--Harris process) through a stochastic random walk process.
-To aid comparability to alternative methods \cite{Wallinga2004} we transform both $R(\cdot)$ to the case reproduction number $\mathcal{R}(t)$, which represents the average number of secondary cases arising from a primary case infected at time $t$, i.e., transmissibility after time $t$.
+We first introduce a probabilistic model for the function $R(\cdot)$ through a stochastic random walk process.
+To aid comparability to alternative methods \cite{Wallinga2004}, we transform $R(\cdot)$ to the case reproduction number $\mathcal{R}(t)$, which represents the average number of secondary cases arising from a primary case infected at time $t$, i.e., transmissibility after time $t$.
 In Table \ref{tab:Bayes}, the Negative Binomial likelihood is re-parameterised to the mean--variance formulation, $y$ is the observed count data (number of infections), $\phi$ is the overdispersion parameter and $\sigma$ is the random walk variance parameter.
+Therein, we write $\text{Normal}^+(0,a)$ for a normal distribution $\text{Normal}(0,a)$ constrained to the positive real axis.
 The observed count data and generation intervals were obtained from \cite{Cori_undated-pr,Cori2013}.
 The priors were selected to be weakly informative and were generally robust to change.